ryannix123/kestra-podman/README.md

 2. Using the Kestra CLI
 3. Using the Kestra API

-## 10. Managing Kestra and Persistent Storage
+## 10. Event-Driven Integration Ideas

 ### File-Based Trigger
 Configure Kestra to watch for file changes: